Ailiway History, Family Crest & Coats of Arms

 Ailiway Spelling Variations

+Translation has done much to alter the appearance of many Scottish names.
+It was a haphazard process that lacked a basic system of rules.
 Spelling variations were a common result of this process.
 Ailiway has appeared Alloway, Alleway, Aloveious, Alloweious, Allaway, Alliway, Alloway, Aloway, Alaway, Aleway, Alewy, Alloways, Allawy, Aylwey and many more.

 Early Notables of the Ailiway family (pre 1700)

-Another 18 words (1 lines of text) are included under the topic Early Ailiway Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Ailiway Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ailiway family to Ireland